-Over the years she has been a regular contributor to development programmes for Non-Executive Directors and Aspirant Executive Directors and to national conferences on governance and leadership.
+Over the years she has been a regular contributor to development programmes for NEDs and Aspirant Executive Directors and Chairs and to national conferences on Governance and leadership.
 Eileen has been awarded an MBE in recognition of her contribution to the NHS.
-Until recently, she was Professor in Public Health at the University of Salford and she has an international research profile.
+A former Professor in Public Health at the University of Salford, she has an international research profile.
 She is a Founding Fellow of the British Society of Gerontology.

 In December 2018 Eileen received an Honorary Doctorate to acknowledge the significant contribution she has made to the development of UCLan's School of Medicine and her academic achievements in the field of Health and Wellbeing.
+Currently, as a Visiting Professor at the University of Chester, she is developing programmes on governance in the public sector.

-BA (Econ)
+BA (Econ), PhD.
+DSc.

-PhD

-DSc

 Fellow of the Royal Society of Medicine